SomeWeekendReading/someweekendreading.github.io/_posts/2025-05-30-llm-ai-still-crap-addendum.md

 	 &hellip; whatever that means.
 (Of course it means _nothing;_ these systems have no meaning whatsoever.)

-They descend into incoherent madness and anger.
+They descend into incoherent anger &amp; insanity.

 Come to think of it, they sound like Trump.
 That's _not_ a recommendation!